 Woodland Carbon Guarantee Scheme

-Farmers, foresters and other land managers are encouraged to apply for the Woodland Carbon Guarantee scheme ahead of the eighth auction taking place online from 23-29 September.
+This scheme closed for applications on 17 October 2024.
 Administered by the Forestry Commission, the £50 million scheme aims to help accelerate woodland planting rates and remove carbon dioxide from the atmosphere.
-It has already resulted in nearly 3,000 hectares of new woodland across the country. £20 million is now available as part of the eighth auction.
-Successful bidders will be offered the option to sell woodland carbon in the form of Woodland Carbon Units – a financial value given to each tonne of carbon stored – to the Government up to 2055 at a guaranteed price protected against inflation.
-For the first time, the auction will be opened up to farmers, foresters and land mangers whose projects are not currently in receipt of government funding to allow an even greater number of woodlands to benefit.
+It has already resulted in nearly 3,000 hectares of new woodland across the country.
 Before applying, land managers need to register with the Woodland Carbon Code, which provides information to verify and record the carbon they are capturing.

 Tree Health Pilot Scheme